Nekspire/ds1302-rs/README.md

  DS1302 real time clock-calendar platform agnostic driver

  # About

- DS1302 is a real time clock/calendar chip, which communicates via SPI interface.
-The device provides seconds, minutes, hours, day, date, month, and year information.
- The driver is based on [`embedded-hal`] traits.
+The DS1302 trickle-charge timekeeping chip contains a real-time clock/calendar and 31 bytes of static RAM.
+It communicates with a microprocessor via a simple serial interface.
+The real-time clock/calendar provides seconds, minutes, hours, day, date, month, and year information.
+The end of the month date is automatically adjusted for months with fewer than 31 days, including corrections for leap year.
+The clock operates in either the 24-hour or 12-hour format with an AM/PM indicator.
+The chip driver is based on [`embedded-hal`] traits.

 Datasheet: [DS1302](https://datasheets.maximintegrated.com/en/ds/DS1302.pdf)